Maya textiles: Legislative protection

-Current Day Textiles
+Current day textiles

 In current day Mayan textiles, much has changed in the fields of design, technique, and materials.
 The Kaqchikel and Kʼicheʼ are two specific ethnic-linguistic groups that still have strong weaving traditions.
 According to Schevill, "field studies reveal that many of the design decisions which a weaver must make in producing a garment are spontaneous.
 Often the only conscious decision made prior to beginning the weaving process is the selection of the colors for the background fabric."
 Patterns would signify specific ethnic groups and social status but nowadays the patterns are less strict and more creativity filled.
 For other groups, "local tradition dictates at least the overall composition of garments.
 Although deviation from these aesthetic norms is not strictly forbidden, it does leave the weaver open to ridicule or gossip."

 Apart from more freehand designs new materials are being introduced into the textiles.
 For example textiles now, "include the use of imported rickrack, ribbons, metallic threads, variegated embroidery floss, and velvet edgings on hand-loomed garments.
 All of these can be seen as inventive free-play on the part of the indigenous artist."

 The Mayan women, weavers of textiles, are the ones who, for the most part, stick to tradition and wear the trajes.
-The Mayan men have declined in their usage of traditional mayan clothing mainly because they want to avoid ladino harassment while, "women… continue to wear indigenous styles of clothing to symbolize their work of bearing and enculturating the next generation and thus perpetuating Mayan culture."
+The Mayan men have declined in their usage of traditional mayan clothing mainly because they want to avoid ladino harassment while, "women... continue to wear indigenous styles of clothing to symbolize their work of bearing and enculturating the next generation and thus perpetuating Mayan culture."

 Weavers today who continue this tradition, use a backstrap loom, a traditional and ancient technique.
 This is a wearable device, one side attached to the weaver and the other side attached to a solid object/structure.